-In recognition that participants sometimes encounter shorter term needs for assets, the loan feature of the Plan permits you to borrow only your pretax participant contributions, your rollover contributions and any investment earnings on those contributions if you are an eligible borrower.
-Loans are not available from employer contributions and your own after-tax Roth participant contributions.
+In recognition that participants sometimes encounter shorter-term needs for assets, the loan feature of the Plan permits you to borrow only your pretax participant contributions (including any amounts transferred from the NYU Grossman School of Medicine Supplemental Retirement Plan on July 1, 2009), your rollover contributions and any investment earnings on those contributions if you are an eligible borrower.
+Loans are not available from employer contributions or your own after-tax Roth participant contributions.
 If you only have after-tax Roth savings, you will be unable to take a loan.

 An eligible borrower is a participant who is an employee or a participant (or a deceased participant's beneficiary) who is a "party of interest" within the meaning of ERISA section 3(14).
 An eligible borrower is permitted to have no more than two outstanding loans at any time.
 If an eligible borrower has defaulted on a prior loan, they will not be permitted to initiate a new loan.